douglashamilton/research-plan-implement/research.md

 ### Assumptions

-* Clearly labeled defaults used where I didn’t provide data.
+* Clearly labeled defaults used where information was missing.

 ## Guardrails

 * Be concise.
 Bullets over prose.
 Avoid hype.
 * Cite sources inline like \[1], and list full references in **Sources**.
 * If evidence conflicts, show both views and recommend a bias.
-* Do **not** propose solutions that violate stated constraints.
+* Do **not** propose solutions that violate constraints.
 * If a key fact is missing, make one **Assumption** and flag it.

 > End copy ↑